lgatto/lgatto.github.io/_pages/cbio-who.md

   has developed computational protein design protocols at the KUL Biomolecular Modeling Lab.

-- **Christophe Vanderaa** is a PhD student working on single assay bioninformatics.
+- **Christophe Vanderaa** (Github:
+  [cvanderaa](https://github.com/cvanderaa) is a PhD student working on single cell assay bioninformatics.
 He did a masters in biomedical sciences at the UCLouvain and followed up with a masters in bioinformatics at the KULeuven.
 He is funded by the FNRS fellowship.

-- **Chong Tang** is a Phd student working on mass spectrometry-based proteomics software development.
+- **Chong Tang** is a PhD student working on mass spectrometry-based proteomics software development.
 He has a bachelor degree in biotechnology from the Central South University of Forestry and Technology in China and a masters in bioinformatics from